vinteum-bdl/mastering-seminars/mastering-lightning/week3-socratic-questions.md

 **Example of Good Expected Answer:**
 > Alice and Bob must each hold different versions of the commitment transaction.
-> Alice’s version pays her immediately and delays Bob’s output; Bob’s version does the opposite.
+> Alice's version pays Bob immediately and delays her own output; Bob’s version does the opposite.
 > This ensures that if either party tries to cheat, the counterparty has both time and the ability to claim the funds through the punishment mechanism.
 > The asymmetry is essential to prevent mutual exploitation while still allowing unilateral closure.

 ### Question 6
-> **The commitment transaction has two outputs, the first belonging to Alice and the seconds belonging to Bob.
+> **The commitment transaction has two outputs, the first belonging to Alice and the second belonging to Bob.
 > In Questions 3 and 4, we were trying to prevent Alice from stealing Bob by propagating an old channel state.
 > For that, we modified only Alice's output.
 > Why we didn't need to change Bob's output at all, at that point?**